Amtrak Accessible Rooms

 You could book a roomette for your travel companion.
 That way, no one has to climb to the upper bunk, and everyone has more room or at least personal space.

-If you do not have a mobility device, a roomette may work if you can walk without assistance or use a cane.
+If you do not have a mobility device, a roomette may work if you walk without assistance or use a cane.

 Getting Around Superliner Trains